retifrav/rclone-rc-web-gui/README.md

 A web-based GUI for [rclone rcd](https://rclone.org/commands/rclone_rcd/).
 Commands are executed via HTTP requests ([XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)) being sent to `rclone rcd` using [rc API](https://rclone.org/rc/).

 ![rclone rc GUI](/screenshot.png?raw=true)

+### Use-case

+I have a remote seedbox and a local media server (*running on Raspberry Pi*).
+Naturally, I need to transfer files from seedbox to media server (*via SFTP*).
+And `rclone` is perfect for that (*thanks to its `rcd` mode*), it only needs to have some remote GUI, so I could conveniently control it from my computers/tablets/smartphones.

 ### Comparison with rclone-webui-react